IBM-Bluemix-Docs/security-advisor/integrations.md

 Current {{site.data.keyword.security-advisor_short}} partners include NeuVector and Twistlock.

 Are you a partner and interested in integrating your solution with {{site.data.keyword.security-advisor_short}}?
-Reach out to our team by contacting Matt Ward at wardm@us.ibm.com.
+Reach out to our team by contacting Tim Branter at timmy@us.ibm.com.
 {: tip}

 ### NeuVector